 Then back to setting the transparency based on attribute values:

 I’d like to use a cutoff of 10% (.1), so I’ll have to click “Zoom in” to see that section of the histogram better:

 Now those tracts with poor estimates are more transparent than those with more reliable estimates.
 The transparency appears in the legend underneath the proportional symbols.
 Configure your pop-up as discussed above, and you get the following map:

 Many Living Atlas Layers Contain Margins of Error

-If you’re working with American Community Survey data in ArcGIS Online, always check the Living Atlas first, to see if the variables you want have already been published as part of feature layer.
-An ever-increasing number of layers in the ArcGIS Living Atlas contain data from the American Community Survey, and include the margins of error as fields.
+If you’re working with American Community Survey data in ArcGIS Online, always check ArcGIS Living Atlas first, to see if the variables you want have already been published as part of feature layer.
+An ever-increasing number of layers in ArcGIS Living Atlas contain data from the American Community Survey, and include the margins of error as fields.
 Some example topics are household income, educational attainment, ancestry and ethnicity, veteran characteristics, health insurance, language spoken at home, transportation to work, housing unit characteristics, and poverty, just to name a few!

 Now that you know some options for displaying the margins of error, I look forward to seeing how you choose to incorporate the MOEs in your own web maps!